Transparency and Publication scheme

 Freedom of Information requests

 The Legacy Corporation has published all Freedom of Information and Environmental Information Regulation responses from January 2013.
 Any personal information has been redacted.
-This information is updated quarterly in the FOI disclosure log.
+This information is updated quarterly in the FOI & EIR disclosure log.
+See more information on our FOI & EIR Disclosure Log.

 All of the information provided can be used under the terms of the Open Government Licence, published by the National Archive.

-Our internal audits are published as part of the Audit Committee proceedings (unless they contain exempt information) and can be found here: Audit Committee.
+Our internal audits are published as part of the Audit Committee proceedings (unless they contain exempt information).
+See more information on the Audit Committee.

 Services we offer